maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 ### Hypotheses

 - **Null Hypothesis (H₀)**: The model is fair.
-Precision is equal for both groups, and any observed difference is due to chance.
+Precision is equal for both groups (dragon or no dragon), and any observed difference is due to chance.
 - **Alternative Hypothesis (H₁)**: The model is unfair.
 Precision is lower for teams that did **not** secure first dragon (Group X).

 ### Method